Kajiih/cookiecutter-pypackage-kj/README.md

     cookiecutter https://github.com/Kajiih/cookiecutter-pypackage-kj.git
     ```

-3. **Create a GitHub repository with the according name**
+3. **Setup the project**

-    See the name printed in the consol of the end of the project generation.

-4. Execute the [bash script]({{%20cookiecutter.project_slug%20}}/setup_project.bash) to initialize git, pushing the first commit to your GitHub repository, creating a conda environment and installing dependencies

-    ```bash
-    bash {{ cookiecutter.project_slug }}/setup_project.sh
-    ```

-    If there is any error, execute the commands manually one by one.
+    Follow the instructions displayed at the end of the generation process to initialize Git, create the GitHub repository, and set up the virtual environment

-5. Start coding your awesome package!
+4. **Start coding your awesome package!**

 ## ✨ Features

+- Automatically setups GitHub repository and virtual environment with `uv`
 - Configurations for `Ruff`, `Pytest`, `pytest-coverage`
 - Dynamic versioning and dependencies with `hatch`
 - TODOs management with [todo+](https://github.com/fabiospampinato/vscode-todo-plus#demo)

-## Note <!-- omit from toc -->

-- Run command `Create Table of Contents` (in the VS Code Command Palette) to insert a new table of contents.